chimera/doorlock/readme.md

 Currently, we are using Cobot to manage our membership as well as RFID card numbers (checkin tokens in Cobot parlance).

+Eventually, we can remove Cobot and swap it with our own service if we desire.

 #### Tessel Microcontroller

 The doorlock consists of a Tessel microcontroller powered by node.js (JavaScript).

+#### USB SD Card List

 The doorlock has an attached USB adapter with an SD card to store the member's cards (in `json` format).

 #### USB RFID Reader